paulinho-16/MEIC-TVVS/assignments/assignment1.md

     this.timeStart = new Date(timeStart.getTime());
 }
 ```
-This fix was done to 2 variables, timeStart and TimeCreated, which contained an error both in the getters and setters therefore we reduced the number of errors by 4, making the remaining error count 20.
+This fix was done to 2 variables, *timeStart* and *TimeCreated*, which contained an error both in the *getters* and *setters* therefore we reduced the number of errors by 4, making the remaining error count 20.

 > Source (https://stackoverflow.com/questions/18954873/malicious-code-vulnerability-may-expose-internal-representation-by-incorporati)

-3.
+3. **SIC_INNER_SHOULD_BE_STATIC (Performance)**

 ![SIC_INNER_SHOULD_BE_STATIC bug found by SpotBugs](./images/spotbugs_bug3.png)

 The Spotbugs tool indicated that the JTimeSchedGUILogHandler could be turned into a static class, in order to improve performance.

-This is achieved given that static classes when possible have two effects on improving performance:
+This is achieved given that the usage of static classes, when possible, have two effects on improving performance:
 - Fewer null checks because a static method invocation does not require a null check on the receiver
 - Fewer allocations which lead to less memory pressure and time spent in GC (Garbage Collector).